Directed by: Jesus Franco

 That isn’t foreshadowing or anything.

 The guy from the pool (I think…could be a different guy, actually) shows up at the disco.
 Conveniently, the disco appears to be on campus.
 The same ladies (topped, this time) greet him and joke around with him.
 They call him a “Latin lover.”
-I’m pretty sure he’s whiter than I am.
+I’m pretty sure he’s not even a little bit “Latin.”